open-telemetry/community/projects/gen-ai.md

 - GenAI Semantic Conventions
 - Instrumentations for GenAI client libraries, frameworks, or other components.

-The eventual goal is to contribute instrumentation libraries to upstream components or to otel-contrib repos when upstream contributions are not possible.
+The eventual goal is to contribute instrumentation libraries to upstream components.
+When it's not possible or when libraries need some time to mature, these libraries will evolve in contrib repositories.

-During initial development and experimentation, we may need to release libraries more frequently than it's possible for contrib and then may temporarily host instrumentation libraries in a `opentelemetry-{language}-genai` repository(ies).

-This would help GenAI observability vendors that will depend on these libraries to patch issues and adapt to external changes.
+JS contrib provides component-ownership model with high level of [autonomy](https://github.com/open-telemetry/opentelemetry-js-contrib/blob/main/CONTRIBUTING.md#component-ownership).
+We can explore if this can be applied to Python.

+> [!NOTE]
+> The release cadence of contrib repo needs to support releasing components relatively frequently to
+> patch issues and adapt to upstream changes so that GenAI observability vendors could depend on them.

+Python contrib repo is going to support [per-package release](https://github.com/open-telemetry/opentelemetry-python-contrib/pull/2875) soon.
+JS contrib release is automated with Release Please - TBD.

 ## Deliverables